astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/whatisswe.md

 you're not on board with that contract, it's going to be a rough ride.

-[^ref]: The pessimists among us finished this thought with: ..yet.
+[^ref]: The pessimists among us finished this thought with: ...yet.
 Yes, AI+ML exists, and it's good.
 But also, we needn't worry about that day until it arrives.

 [^ref2]: Even if you don't go into software engineering, CS helps in a *lot* of different ways and has many other job outcomes.